How has Chinese diplomacy changed recently? What is its historical Background? read further to know more.

 - Throughout the Cold War, the Chinese played their cards well and ensured that they don’t upset either Henry Kissinger or Alexei Kosygin.

-- In 1972, when Chinese decided to open up their economy, Zhou persuaded Nixon to abandon Taiwan (which he did in 1978), a staggering act of diplomacy, considering, Chinese had not even exercised a single day of sovereignty over Taiwan.
+- In 1972, when the Chinese decided to open up their economy, Zhou persuaded Nixon to abandon Taiwan (which he did in 1978), a staggering act of diplomacy, considering, the Chinese had not even exercised a single day of sovereignty over Taiwan.

-The 24 Character Diplomatic Strategy of China
+The 24-Character Diplomatic Strategy of China

-- The high noon for Chinese diplomacy was the period of 1980s and 1990s.
+- The high noon for Chinese diplomacy was the period of the 1980s and 1990s.
 The American people became fascinated with the Chinese when the Protestant Missionaries in the 1990s began to assert that God wanted to bring salvation to the Chinese.

 - In the 1980s, when Deng Xiaoping took over China, he decided to supplement the strategy of diplomacy adopted by Zhou till date with his own “24-Character Strategy”.

-- These thoughts eventually became the Chinese diplomatic paradigms and the Chinese diplomats measured their words, maintained their dignity, projected their power but never blustered.
-The Chinese diplomats became masters of their briefs and were ingrained by Zhou that core advantage in any negotiation is to know more than the other side knows.
+- These thoughts eventually became the Chinese diplomatic paradigms and the Chinese diplomats measured their words, maintained their dignity, and projected their power but never blustered.
+The Chinese diplomats became masters of their briefs and were ingrained by Zhou that the core advantage in any negotiation is to know more than the other side knows.

 - This is why, a classical tactic of Chinese diplomats is that they flatter their acquaintances till today by calling them “old friends” and they deliberately built stronger relationships with interlocutors of less friendly states than friendly ones while behind the doors, they would skillfully put the blame of failure on their opponent.